 - If the cooker (spoon) must be reused, soak it in bleach for at least 30 seconds and then rinse it with clean water

-- Since bleach loses its effectiveness with exposure to light, store all bleach for cleaning needles and works in a container that does not let light pass through
+- Since bleach gets weaker when it is exposed to light, store all bleach for cleaning needles and works in a container that does not let light pass through

 The safest thing to do is to stop injecting drugs altogether.
 If this is not possible right now, get new, sterile needles each time you shoot up or find a needle exchange program.
 If you have to share, thoroughly clean your needles and works with bleach and water after each use and before reusing.

-If you are at risk through injecting drugs either now or in the past, get tested for HIV and hepatitis.
+If you are at risk because you are injecting drugs now or have injected in the past, get tested for HIV and hepatitis.
 You can also put your sexual partners at risk if you have unprotected sex, so it is important to use condoms and practice safer sex.

 The original version of this article (2006) was adapted from materials from the San Francisco AIDS Foundation and the University of Albany.